 Be sober.
 Be watchful of your thoughts.
 Your thoughts have power over your feelings, which affect your emotions, which affect your actions.
 It's important that we change our narrative.

 "Your adversary the devil prowls around like a roaring lion, seeking someone to devour..."
 The devil is stated as our adversary.
 He is not our friend.
 He is not apathetic toward us.
 The devil hates us.
 Adversary means one's opponent in a contest, conflict, or dispute.
 He is against us 100%.
-He accuses us, lies to us, deceives us, hates us, attacks us, and anything else negative you can think of, he will do that to you too!
+He accuses us, lies to us, deceives us, attacks us.

 Hosea 11:10 (NIV)